FedFACT: A Provable Framework for Controllable Group-Fairness Calibration in Federated Learning: Introduction

-However, existing methods face certain challenges in controlling group fairness in the federated environment: (i) \textit{Harmonizing global and local fairness in multi-class classification.} Divergent sensitive-group distributions from client heterogeneity separate global and local fairness, thereby imposing an intrinsic trade-off~\cite{AGLFOP-hamman2024demystifying,cost-local-global-fair-duan2025cost}.
+However, existing methods face certain challenges in controlling group fairness within FL: (i)~\textit{Harmonizing global and local fairness, especially in multi-class classification.} Divergent sensitive-group distributions from client heterogeneity separate global and local fairness, thereby imposing an intrinsic trade-off~\cite{AGLFOP-hamman2024demystifying,cost-local-global-fair-duan2025cost}.
 Most fair FL approaches focus exclusively on either global or local fairness~\cite{fairfed,FCFL-cui2021addressing,fedfb-zeng2021improving,agnostic-FL-du2021fairness,Preference-Aware-federated-group-fairness}, thereby inevitably sacrificing the other objective and impeding the realization of both fairness criteria.
-Moreover, these research predominantly addresses fairness in the binary case, despite the ubiquity of multiclass tasks in practical FL scenarios. (ii) \textit{Enabling a controllable, optimal accuracy-fairness trade-off with theoretical guarantee.} The non-decomposable, non-differentiable nature of group-fairness measures poses significant optimization challenges~\cite{fair-survey-mehrabi2021survey,jmlr-recall-cotter2019optimization}.
-Existing federated frameworks typically rely on surrogate fairness losses~\cite{Preference-Aware-federated-group-fairness,fairfed,fedfb-zeng2021improving,FCFL-cui2021addressing,global-local-EquiFL-makhija2024achieving}, yet the inevitable surrogate-fairness gap~\cite{surrogate-fairness-gap-yao2024understanding,too-relax-pmlr-v119-lohaus20a} produces suboptimal performance and undermines convergence stability, thus hampering the controllability of the accuracy-fairness trade-off.
+Moreover, this research predominantly addresses fairness in the binary case, despite the ubiquity of multiclass tasks in practical FL scenarios. (ii) \textit{Enabling a controllable, optimal accuracy-fairness trade-off with theoretical guarantee.} The non-decomposable, non-differentiable nature of group-fairness measures poses significant optimization challenges~\cite{fair-survey-mehrabi2021survey,jmlr-recall-cotter2019optimization}.
+Existing frameworks typically rely on surrogate fairness losses~\cite{Preference-Aware-federated-group-fairness,fairfed,fedfb-zeng2021improving,FCFL-cui2021addressing,global-local-EquiFL-makhija2024achieving}, yet the inevitable surrogate-fairness gap~\cite{surrogate-fairness-gap-yao2024understanding,too-relax-pmlr-v119-lohaus20a} produces suboptimal performance and undermines convergence stability, thus hampering the controllability of the accuracy-fairness trade-off.

 To address these challenges, we propose a novel \textbf{Fed}erated group-\textbf{FA}irness \textbf{C}alibra\textbf{T}ion framework, named~\M, comprising in-processing and post-processing approaches.
 Our framework is capable of ensuring controllable global and local fairness with minimal accuracy deterioration, underpinned by provable convergence and consistency guarantees.
 To harmonize global and local fairness, we seek to find the optimal classifier under both dual fairness constraints in the multi-class case.
 To this end, specific characterizations of the federated Bayes-optimal fair classifiers are established for both the in‐processing and post‐processing phases in FL.
 Building on the Bayes-optimal fair classifier’s structure, we develop efficient, privacy-preserving federated optimization strategies that realize a controllable and theoretically optimal fairness–accuracy trade-off.
 In detail, \M~reduces the in-processing task into a series of personalized cost-sensitive classification problems, and reformulates post-processing as a bi-level optimization that leverages the explicit form of the federated Bayes-optimal fair classifiers.
 We further derive theoretical convergence and generalization guarantees, demonstrating that our methods achieve near-optimal model performance while enforcing tunable global and local fairness constraints.